Hylaeus (bee): USA

-There are currently an estimated 130 species of Hylaeus in America.
+There are currently an estimated 130 species of Hylaeus in the USA.

-Several species have been accidentally introduced to the country.
+Several species have been accidentally introduced to the USA.
 This includes: Hylaeus leptocephalus found throughout the country; Hylaeus hyalinatus found in urban New York, New Jersey and Pennsylvania; Hylaeus punctatus found in central California, Mid-Atlantic states, the Chicago region and Denver area; and Hylaeus (Prosopis) variegates in the greater New York city region.

 One masked bee of interest in the country is Hylaeus lunicraterius.
 This bee is only recorded at the Craters of the Moon National Monument, Idaho.
 Little is known about its biology, however it is believed to nest in the crevices and holes in the lava flows.

+Oceania

 Hawaiian Islands

 A single clade of 64 known Hylaeus spp. are native to Hawaii.

 Phylogenetic evidence suggests that the first Hylaeus species arrived on the island of Hawaiʻi between 0.5 and 0.4 million years ago.
 From here, it is believed that descendants of the initial (presumed ground-nesting) colonist separated in order to specialize in the different ecological niches available.
 This included coastal and dry forest strands (H. longiceps and H. anthracinus); mid-elevation and montane dry shrubland strands (H. difficilis); cleptoparasite strands (H. inquilina); and wet and mesic forest wood-nesters.
 After this divergence, it is believed dispersal to other Hawaiian Islands occurred.

 It is likely that the rapid speciation of Hylaeus occurred due to open expansion into open niches in novel habitat.
 Using an equation (r=lnN/t) developed by other studies into the evolution of Hawaiian groups, it can be calculated that the minimum speciation rate for Hylaeus on the island of Hawaiʻi is 9.23 species per million years.